-Component Description (1) WLAN antennas (select products only) Send and receive wireless signals to communicate with wireless local area networks (WLANs).
-(2) Internal microphones Record sound.
-(3) Camera light (select products only) On: The camera is in use.
-(4) Camera (select products only) Allows you to video chat, record video, and record still images.
-To use your camera, see Using a camera (select products only) on page 27 .
+Compo nent Description (1) WLAN antennas (select products only) Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+(2) WWAN antennas (select products only) Send and receive wireless signals to communicate with wireless wide area networks (WWANs).
+(3) Internal microphone(s) (1 or 2, depending on model) Record(s) sound.
+(4) Camera(s) (select products only) Allow(s) you to video chat, record video, and record still images.
+To use your camera, see Using a camera (select products only) on page 27.
 Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
-For more information, see Windows Hello (select products only) on page 46 .
+For more information, see Windows Hello (select products only) on page 48 .
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.
+(5) Camera privacy cover (select products only) By default, the camera lens is uncovered, but you can slide the camera privacy cover to block the camera's view.
+To use the camera, slide the camera privacy cover in the opposite direction to reveal the lens.
+NOTE: If you have both front-facing and rear-facing cameras, when one camera lens is revealed and ready to use, the other is concealed.
+(6) Camera light (select products only) On: The camera is in use.